davjfish/helper_files/linux.md

 - `sudo timedatectl set-timezone name_from_above_list` e.g. America/Moncton
 - `sudo timedatectl set-ntp on` turn on timesyncd
 - `sudo date mmddyyhhMM.ss` set sys date and time manually
+- To set the timezone of your system clock do the following: `cp /usr/share/zoneinfo/Canada/Atlantic /etc/localtime`
+- Set date from the command line: `date +%Y%m%d -s "20120418"`
+- Set time from the command line: `date +%T -s "11:14:00"`

 ## FILE MANAGEMENT
 - `sudo chmod 777 <filename>` change the permissions of a file or folder